AbhijeetKrishnan/Popper/README.md

 This is the code release for the paper *Synthesizing Chess Tactics from Player Games* by Abhijeet Krishnan and Dr. Chris Martens.

+*Execution times are from executing the commands on Ubuntu 20.04 LTS via WSL2 on Windows 11 running on a Dell XPS 15 7590 with an Intel Core i7-9750H CPU @ 2.60GHz*

 ## Prerequisites

 1. Install [Python v3.10.4](https://www.python.org/downloads/)